-The National Gallery are doing an interactive experiment to test people’s perceptions of colour using a prototype tunable LED system.
+The National Gallery are doing an interactive experiment to test people’s perceptions of colour using a prototype tuneable LED system.

-The National Gallery has been converting it’s former tungsten lights to more energy efficient LEDs for the last few years.
+The National Gallery has been converting it’s former tungsten lights to more energy efficient LED light bulbs for the last few years.
 As well as saving energy, LED lighting does not change colour temperature when it is dimmed whereas Tungsten does.

 In the gallery, there is an automated system that activates the LED lighting in small increments according to the level of daylight coming through the skylights.
 The goal was to maintain a consistent amount of light throughout the gallery so that, no matter where they were in the gallery viewers would look at different artwork in the same level of light.